-In Uttar Pradesh in India detailed community level research shows that private schools cannot operate at fee levels low enough for the poorest to attend.
+In Uttar Pradesh in India detailed community level research shows that private schools cannot operate at fee levels low enough for the poorest to attend Harma (2010).
 In Andhra Pradesh it is clear from Young Lives longitudinal data that households do choose and change between schools with a high frequency.
 In urban areas most choice reflects movement between private schools (rather than between public and private).
-In rural areas there is some migration to private schools as rising incomes make this possible, but this is of already enrolled children from richer households seeking higher quality, not unenrolled children entering private schools.
+In rural areas there is some migration to private schools as rising incomes make this possible, but this is of already enrolled children from richer households seeking higher quality, not unenrolled children entering private schools (James and Woodhead (2014).
 Choice driven by education as a positional good leaves unanswered questions about the impact of such choice on national cohesion, the intergenerational transmission of inequality, and the utilisation of the pool of talent in the whole population of children.

 Where poor households borrow money to finance fees, as they do in Ghana, this can compromise expenditure on health and nutrition and lead to debt with very high interest rates.
-Microcredit loans can average over 40% annual interest and money lenders charge much more.
-Some fee collection is also known to be coercive.
+Microcredit loans can average over 40% annual interest and money lenders charge much more (Bannerjee and Dufor, 2012) .
+Some fee collection is also known to be coercive Cases are reported of children being between to encourage fee payment and direct intimidation of parents in arrears (Akaguri 2014).
 If for-profit schools serving the poor generate significant financial returns for their beneficial owners they do so at the expense of the incomes of the poor.
 Co-operative community ownership with returns reinvested in supporting the cost to households of schooling may be preferable.

-International studies of achievement do not produce consistent findings that privately financed schools outperform public ones, especially when appropriate value added controls are applied.
+International studies of achievement do not produce consistent findings that privately financed schools outperform public ones, especially when appropriate value added controls are applied (PISA, 2011).
 In many countries including the UK there are public schools that perform as well or better than private schools and the curves of performance between public and private schools overlap.
 The problem is not that there are no high performing public schools but that there are not enough of them in locations that provide fee free access to poor households.